Skip to main content

 What Mintlify does when you open a PR

-When a pull request is opened against your documentation repository, Mintlify’s GitHub app does two things automatically:
+When you open a pull request against your documentation repository, Mintlify’s GitHub app does two things:

-• Generates a preview: A full preview of your documentation site with the PR’s changes applied is deployed and linked in the PR.
+• Generates a preview: A full preview of your documentation site with the PR’s changes applied deploys and the app links it in the PR.
 Anyone with the link can review the exact published result before a single change goes live.

-This is the quality gate that makes the docs-as-code workflow worth it.
-Changes get reviewed in context, not just as a diff in a code review tool.
+This is the quality gate of the docs-as-code workflow.
+Changes get reviewed in context and can be safely previewed before publishing.
 Next up: Best practices for branches — when to create a branch, how to name it, and the full lifecycle from first edit to merged change.